1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 James K. Glassman is a visiting fellow at the American Enterprise Institute.
 His most recent book is Safety Net: The Strategy for De-Risking Your Investments in a Time of Turbulence.

-See More From: Opening Shot
+See More From: Street Smart

 See More From: Stocks & Bonds

 Nvidia may be the best artificial intelligence play.
 The stock has bounced off its June low but still offers excellent value.

 Although these are flush times for eating out, success for restaurants can still be elusive.
 The tight labor market has hit them especially hard.

 With their sound fundamentals and enticing yields, Australian stocks make logical additions to any portfolio.

 Investing in a Big Idea is more fun than other investing strategies, potentially more profitable and not necessarily more risky.

 The Dow seems to prove that a reasonably diversified portfolio of 30 stocks will perform close to the broad market.

 When markets are choppy, bonds add ballast to your portfolio, offering stability no matter what interest rates do.